-Vehicle Rental.
-An establishment that rents automobiles and vans, including incidental parking and servicing of rental vehicles.
-A motor vehicle rental establishment may maintain an inventory of the vehicles for sale or lease either on-site or at a nearby location, and may provide on-site facilities for the repair and service of the vehicles sold or leased by the dealership.
-Vehicle rental does not include truck rental establishments or rental of heavy equipment, which is considered part of heavy retail, rental, and service.
+Vehicle Dealership/Rental.
+An establishment that sells or leases new or used automobiles and recreational vehicles, or rents automobiles and vans, including incidental parking and servicing of vehicles.
+A vehicle dealership/rental establishment may maintain an inventory of the vehicles for sale or lease either on-site or at a nearby location, and may provide on-site facilities for the repair and service of the vehicles owned by the establishment.
+Vehicle dealership/rental does not include truck rental establishments or rental of heavy equipment, which is considered part of heavy retail, rental, and service.